Tinnci/kaoyan-shuxueyi/template.typ

   // The number of columns to be used in the page
   cols: 1,

-  // The text and code font.
+  // The text and code font with CJK support.
 Must be a valid font name.
-  text_font: ("Times New Roman", "Georgia", "Cambria", "Libertinus Serif"),
+  text_font: ("Times New Roman", "Noto Serif SC", "SimSun", "Georgia", "Cambria"),
-  code_font: ("Consolas", "Cascadia Code", "DejaVu Sans Mono", "Courier New"),
+  code_font: ("Consolas", "Cascadia Code", "Sarasa Mono SC Nerd Font", "DejaVu Sans Mono"),

   // The color of the lecture notes' accent color.
 Must be a valid HEX color.
   accent: "#DC143C",